0xPolygonHermez/zkevm-node/docs/production-setup.md

 ---

-Alternatively, use a service such as [Infura](https://infura.io/) to access the **Goerli** L1 network.
-Create an API key, you'll need it later.
-We tested Infura extensively and found it to work best, but theoretically, any Goerli node should work.
+We suggest using geth, but any Goerli node should work.

 ## Postgres Setup